andrewburger/andrewburger.github.io/_posts/2021-11-23-computer-science-education-with-github.md

 permalink: computer-science-education-with-github
 ---

-See how [GitHub helps student learn about Computer Science](https://githubuniverse.com/content-library/pushing-the-envelope-in-cs50/) with modern developer tools.
-It is part of the 2021 [GitHub Universe](https://githubuniverse.com) event.
+See how [GitHub helps student learn about Computer Science](https://githubuniverse.com/content-library/pushing-the-envelope-in-cs50/) with modern developer tools and workflows.
+This session (and other interesting content from GitHub) is part of the 2021 [GitHub Universe](https://githubuniverse.com) event.

+In my opinion, the presentation provides good historical context about administrative challenges for colleges and universities when teaching Computer Science within the last decade.[^fn-college].

-It is fascinating to see the landscape and the possibilities have dramatically changed in the last decade.[^fn-college]
+It is fascinating to see the overall landscape and the possibilities in this field change so dramatically in my lifetime.

-[^fn-college]: Computer experiences in formal education go even further back.
-The pace has only accelerated as time continues onward.
+[^fn-college]: My own experiences with formal education go much further back.